John ch.4

 In other words: “I want to worship the Lord - Show me!”

-She is hungry: for something much more than food (she wants to know the Lord)
+She is hungry: for something so much more than food (she wants to know the Lord)

 Imagine her desperation - mixed with excitement - and also hope.